psuong/github-portfolio/content/games/_index.md

 |[Kitty in the Box VR](http://mokuni.com/press/sheet.php?p=Kitty%20in%20the%20Box%20VR) | N/A |

 #### Connect Four
-In my graduate AI class, I build with [Allen Kim](allenkim.github.io), a Connect Four game.
+In my graduate AI class, I built with [Allen Kim](allenkim.github.io), a Connect Four game.
 The game uses different exploration/exploitation algorithms to create a competitive AI.
 The bots include:

 * Random